-The Verge claims that this new document describes a profiling mode, which is part of the Xbox Series X development kit.
+The Verge also claims this leaked document describes a profiling mode that is part of the Xbox Series X development kit.
 This devkit, codenamed Dante, allows developers to enable a Lockhart mode which lets them hit the performance profile expected from the second console.

 Xbox Series S release date – When is it coming out?

-We’re expecting the same launch line-up as the Xbox Series X, but the Series S is likely to come with longer load times and less storage, so don’t expect those games to run quite as smoothly.
+The Xbox Series S is likely to share the same game library as the Xbox Series X, although don’t expect those games to run quite as smoothly.

 - Halo Infinite